 The production of Thar coal for power generation also threatens the local environment.
 The Thar Desert contains lignite coal, which has a lower heating value than bituminous coal.
-This means that more coal must be burned to produce a given amount of power, which means more pollutants, including greenhouse gases, are generated.145 Some residents of Thar have worried that the projects will contaminate and deplete their water supplies, destroy the local ecology, and result in a loss of trees and grazing lands.146 and multilateral development banks in which China actively participates to adopt green financing and strengthen environmental risk management for BRI projects.147 In May 2017 China's Ministry of Environmental Protection, Ministry of Foreign Affairs, National Development and Reform Commission, and Ministry of Commerce jointly issued "Guidance on Promoting Green Belt and Road," which aims to align the BRI with the trend of "green, low carbon and circular development."148 Later that month, President Xi himself stated at the opening ceremony of the inaugural Belt and Road Forum that "We need to seize opportunities presented by the new round of change in the energy mix and the revolution in energy technologies to develop global energy interconnection and achieve low-carbon development."149 In November 2018 China's special representative on climate change, Xie Zhenhua, told journalists that the central government has made clear that BRI projects should be green and follow a low-carbon path.150 Xi recommitted to using the BRI to promote green development at the second Belt and Road Forum in April 2019.151
+This means that more coal must be burned to produce a given amount of power, which means more pollutants, including greenhouse gases, are generated.
+Some residents of Thar have worried that the projects will contaminate and deplete their water supplies, destroy the local ecology, and result in a loss of trees and grazing lands.

+Consequently, most CPEC power projects are out of line with Beijing's pledge to build a green BRI.
+The Chinese government has highlighted green development as a goal of the BRI.
+In August 2016 six central government agencies, including the People's Bank of China, released "Guidelines for Establishing the Green Financial System," which calls on Chinese banks, firms, and multilateral development banks in which China actively participates to adopt green financing and strengthen environmental risk management for BRI projects.
+In May 2017 China's Ministry of Environmental Protection, Ministry of Foreign Affairs, National Development and Reform Commission, and Ministry of Commerce jointly issued "Guidance on Promoting Green Belt and Road," which aims to align the BRI with the trend of "green, low carbon and circular development."
+Later that month, President Xi himself stated at the opening ceremony of the inaugural Belt and Road Forum that "We need to seize opportunities presented by the new round of change in the energy mix and the revolution in energy technologies to develop global energy interconnection and achieve low-carbon development."
+In November 2018 China's special representative on climate change, Xie Zhenhua, told journalists that the central government has made clear that BRI projects should be green and follow a low-carbon path.
+Xi recommitted to using the BRI to promote green development at the second Belt and Road Forum in April 2019.